 Heights Church Baseball Club

 This club exists to provide practice space and a solid baseball training program within a fun, faith-based system.
-Not only will eligible athletes receive baseball training, but they will also be exposed to a Christ-centered, Biblical worldview.

 LEADERSHIP